-COURS COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 Understand the meaning and importance of Organizational Behaviour to start and survive in corporate environment.
+COURS COURSE OUTCOMES Upon su Cognitive Level CO1 Understand the meaning and importance of Organizational Behaviour to start and survive in corporate environment.
 K2 CO2 Demonstrate how the perception can integrate in human behaviour, attitudes and values.
 K2 CO3 Understand the importance of Groups and Teams in organizations for better Decision making.
 K2 CO4 Understand the need for change and its importance in organizations.
-K2 CO5 Understand the culture of organizations and to apply techniques in dealing with stress in organizations. К3
+K2 CO5 Understand the culture of organizations and to apply techniques in dealing with stress in organizations.
+K3